self-care = social justice.

 [don’t worry—those last three lines will turn into field notes (or micro-essays) of their own, at some point

-(because they are absolute game-changers
+because they are absolute game-changers

 and

-{triggering un-curated me—who forever chomps at the bit of this “ridiculous bite-size bullshit”—to pace in the corner muttering about “time wasted”
+(triggering un-curated me {who forever chomps at the bit of this “ridiculous bite-size bullshit”} to pace in the corner muttering about “time wasted”

 relax, sara.

-take a breath. and another.
+take a breath. and another. one more. good. now—

-you can appease your continuity-hungry OCD-demons by editing all fifty nine million field notes to say “out of ninety five million” when it’s time to cross that bridge.
+(by editing all 59 million field notes {to say “out of ninety five million” when you exceed 59 million})

 remember: